Barryzhouyu/Uncertainty-aware-3DGS-based-Pose-Estimation/README.md

 This repository contains the implementation for our paper:

-#### Topic: Uncertainty-Aware Active Perception with 3D Gaussian Splatting for Robot Pose Estimation
+#### Topic: Uncertainty-aware 3D Gaussian Splatting (3DGS) based Pose Estimation for Underwater Vehicles

 We propose an uncertainty-aware 3DGS framework that estimates pose-wise uncertainty via distributions over Gaussian parameters generated from the Variantional-3dgs model.